vferat/pycrostates/paper/paper.md

 By design, Pycrostates is not restricted to EEG data.
 Its API is build on top of the robust MNE-Python [@gramfort_meg_2013] ecosystem enabling a seamless integration of microstates analysis.
-It's modular design supports all data typesnfrom MNE-Python and future improvements and additions such as different clustering algorithms or new tools for sequences analysis such as Markov chains.
+It's modular design supports all data types from MNE-Python and future improvements and additions such as different clustering algorithms or new tools for sequences analysis such as Markov chains.